-- 52 In the context of references by the Attorney General under the Criminal Justice Act 1988, the classic definition of an unduly lenient sentence is that given by Lord Lane CJ in Attorney General's Reference (No 4 of 1989) [1990] 1 WLR 41, cited at para 45 above. - The decisions in Attorney General's Reference (No 4 of 1989) and Neil v Ryan predate the development and clarification of civil and appellate powers including in relation to multi-factorial decisions.
-The approach which they indicate is however consistent with the principles we have stated at para 44 above, because a sentence which is unduly lenient in accordance with Lord Lane CJ's definition would be a sentence which fell outside the range reasonably open to the judge. - 54 As to the concept of double jeopardy in the context of an Attorney General's reference under the 1988 Act, Lord Phillips of Worth Matravers CJ in Attorney General's Reference (Nos 14 and 15 of 2006) [2007] I All ER 718 explained that since the introduction by that Act of a procedure by which unduly lenient sentences could be referred to the Court of Appeal, Criminal Division it had been the practice, when considering whether to impose a heavier sentence, to have regard to the anxiety to which the offender is subjected by that procedure and normally to give some discount in the sentence which would otherwise be imposed.
-He said at para 59 that the range of discount was wide, generally lying between 12% and 30%.
-At para 61 he said:
+- 52. In the context of references by the Attorney General under the Criminal Justice Act 1988, the classic definition of an unduly lenient sentence is that given by Lord Lane CJ in Attorney-General's Reference (no 4 of 1989), cited at [45] above. - 53.
+The decisions in Attorney-General's Reference (no 4 of 1989) and Neil v Ryan predate the development and clarification of civil and appellate powers including in relation to multi-factorial decisions.
+The approach which they indicate is however consistent with the principles we have stated at [44] above, because a sentence which is unduly lenient in accordance with Lord Lane CJ's definition would be a sentence which fell outside the range reasonably open to the judge. - 54.
+As to the concept of double jeopardy in the context of an Attorney General's reference under the 1988 Act, Lord Phillips CJ in Attorney General's reference nos 14 and 15 of 2006, R v French and Webster [2006] EWCA Crim 1335, [2007] 1 Cr App R (S) 40 explained that since the introduction by that Act of a procedure by which unduly lenient sentences could be referred to the Court of Appeal, Criminal Division it had been the practice, when considering whether to impose a heavier sentence, to have regard to the anxiety to which the offender is subjected by that procedure and normally to give some discount in the sentence which would otherwise be imposed.
+He said at [59] that the range of discount was wide, generally lying between 12% and 30%.
+At [61] he said this: